Nigel Marven: Return to prehistoric media and other wildlife documentaries (2020–present)

 In September 2020, Blue Meridian and Crytivo released the official trailer for the video game Prehistoric Kingdom, featuring Marven as narrator.
 On 30 September, the day after the trailer's release, the creative team behind the game confirmed in a live stream that they had approached Marven to narrate the trailer after they saw that he followed the game's official page on Twitter.
 In May 2021, he confirmed on his Twitter account that he was recording voice-over for the game.
 Marven also voiced the Early Access Trailer for the game, which was released on 21 April 2022.
 The game, featuring Marven's voiceover commentary, was released on 27 April 2022.

 In July 2021, Minecraft Bedrock addon creator CompyCraft released a trailer for a Minecraft dinosaur expansion pack, which featured Marven's voiceover.
 The project was named The Giant Dinosaur Adventure, and was confirmed to be featuring Marven's character inside the game itself.
 The Giant Dinosaur Adventure later released on 27 September 2022 on the in-game Minecraft Bedrock store.

-Marven narrated the upcoming independent documentary project Forgotten Bloodlines: Agate, which will take place during the Miocene epoch.
+Marven narrated the upcoming independent documentary project Forgotten Bloodlines: Agate, which will take 20 million years ago during the Neogene period.
 It was originally slated for release in 2022 but was later pushed to a yet-to-be-announced date.

 In 2022, Marven partnered with MagellanTV to produce a one-hour documentary titled Wild El Salvador — In the Shadow of the Volcanoes with Nigel Marven.
 The film was released on 2 March 2023 as part of MagellanTV's celebration of World Wildlife Day.

 Marven's most recent project is a one-hour documentary film titled Wild Slovakia with Nigel Marven, set to premiere on 1 January 2024 on the Slovak RSTV channel Dvojka.
-It was filmed throughout 2022 and 2023 by a British-Slovak filmmaking team.
+It was filmed throughout 2022 and 2023 by a British-Slovak film-making team.
+In 2025 and 2026, the film was internationally shown on Viasat Nature.
+The sequel, titled Wild Slovakia with Nigel Marven 2, was released on 2 January 2026 on the Slovak TV channel TV JOJ.
+He also produced a two-part series titled Wild Arabia which premiered in autumn 2024 on Nat Geo Wild.
+In December 2025, Marven's new documentary titled Penultimate Penguin with Nigel Marven came out on MagellanTV.